tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 `rest-service` also behaves more predictably when calling a rate-limited downstream service.
 Once it learns that the email quota has been exhausted, it stops making calls that it already knows are likely to fail.
 This avoids unnecessary network requests and allows the order request to complete without waiting for repeated `429` responses, helping to keep the latency of the order endpoint relatively low.

-There is an obvious trade-off: protecting the downstream service means some email notifications are skipped.
+There is an obvious trade-off here.
+Protecting the downstream service means some email notifications are skipped.
 That is acceptable for demonstrating rate-limiting behaviour, but it also exposes some limitations in the design.

 ## Problems